 (2) Bonuses earned with respect to the indicated year were paid in the following year under our Annual Cash Incentive Compensation program.
-See the "2019 Annual Cash Incentive Compensation" section in the Compensation Discussion and Analysis for information about how we determined the payments for 2019.
+See "2020 Annual Cash Incentive Compensation" in the "Compensation Discussion and Analysis" section of this Proxy Statement on page 32 for information about how we determined the payments for 2020.